-Unlike Prime, Disney Plus has a library of hundreds rather than thousands of titles – but they just happen to be from some of the most lucrative and globally recognisable brands around.
-And with dozens of spin-offs planned throughout 2021, like Obi-Wan Kenobi and Ms. Marvel, they can keep audiences engaged and subscription figures rising.
+Unlike Prime, Disney Plus has a library of hundreds rather than thousands of titles – but they just happen to be from some of the most lucrative and globally recognizable brands around.

-Disney fans lamenting the absence of more grown-up material, however, should try the $13.99 a month Disney Plus bundle (opens in new tab) with ad-supported Hulu and ESPN Plus.
-That way you can enjoy more mature programming, such as Chloe Zhao’s Oscar-winning Nomadland, whodunnit comedy Only Murders in the Building, and both seasons of teen drama Love, Victor.
+Disney fans lamenting the absence of more grown-up material, however, should try the $13.99 a month Disney Plus bundle with ad-supported Hulu and ESPN Plus.
+That way you can enjoy more mature programming, such as whodunnit comedy Only Murders in the Building, The Handmaid's Tale, and both seasons of teen drama Love, Victor.

 How does the Amazon Prime Video cost compare to HBO Max?

-HBO Max is exciting, top-quality, and addictive…but not cheap at $14.99 a month for its 'Ad-Free' plan.
+Max is exciting, top-quality, and addictive…but not cheap at $15.99 a month for its 'Ad-Free' plan.
 Thankfully, it has a cheaper $9.99 option available that will get you almost all the same content and features as the top-tier option.
 Like Amazon, you get a total of three streams and all content is available in HD (4K UHD support only comes with the 'Ad-Free' option).
-But, of course, HBO Max is only available in the US... for now!
+But, of course, HBO Max isn't available everywhere just yet.

-With around 2,000 films, HBO Max can’t match the sheer volume of Prime Video.
+With around 2,000 films, Max can’t match the sheer volume of Prime Video.
 So why the premium price tag?
 Because its all thriller and no filler!
 Yes, you’ve got HBO's finest here – The Wire, Euphoria, Game of Thrones, Six Feet Under, and Mare of Easttown – alongside eight additional entertainment hubs.
-These bring together family-friendly entertainment (Cartoon Network, Sesame Workshop), DC blockbusters, a TCM-curated selection of films, Studio Ghibli's animated masterpieces, plus exclusive shows like The Fresh Prince of Bel Air and Friends.

 How does the Amazon Prime Video price compare to Apple TV Plus?

-It’s a slender though evolving platform for exclusive content, much of which has A-list talent attached.
-You’ll find M. Night Shyamalan’s psychological horror series Servant, the visually stunning sci-fi epic Foundation, awards magnet Ted Lasso, and the upcoming basketball drama Swagger.
-Plus chat shows hosted by Oprah Winfrey and Jon Stewart, a range of documentaries, and a lot more too.
+Apple Plus is a slender though evolving platform for exclusive content, much of which has A-list talent attached.
+You’ll find M. Night Shyamalan’s psychological horror series Servant, the visually stunning sci-fi epic Foundation, awards magnet Ted Lasso, and supreme new spy drama Slow Horses as well as great movies like the Best Picture winner for 2022, Coda, and Will Ferrell and Ryan Reynolds-powered musical Spirited.

-Despite the relatively meagre quantity of programming, that $4.99 is money well spent.
+Despite the relatively meager quantity of programming, that $6.99 is money well spent.
 As well as access to bold, high-quality shows, your account can be shared with five other people, and all content is available to stream in 4K.
-Yet if your primary goal is to fill an entertainment abyss – and use Amazon regularly for deliveries – then a $12.99 Prime subscription is the way to go.

 How does the Amazon Prime Video price compare to other streaming services?